Skip to main content

 Customer Support and Documentation

-Bear.
-Email support and a community forum.
-Two-person studio; response times are measured in business days.
+Bear offers email support and a community forum.
+It is a small studio, so response times are measured in business days.

-Obsidian.
-Community forum, Discord, and a deep documentation site.
-Two-person team; commercial-license customers receive priority email response.
+Obsidian offers a community forum, Discord, and a deep documentation site.
+The team is small too, though commercial-license customers receive priority email response.

 For users who treat the note app as critical infrastructure, neither tool ships an SLA.
 Both rely on community support plus best-effort developer response.